A Girl's Guide to Changing a Tire

 Funny how something like a word, a gesture, or a phrase can trigger a thought that opens a floodgate of memories.
-In reading Shellie Rushing Tomlinson’s book of Southern Wisdom, entitled Suck in your Stomach and Put on Some Color I came across a bit of wisdom contributed by a reader in Fullerton, California.
-In it she said that her mother had advised her to take auto mechanics in school because every woman should know how to fix her own car, then she should look helpless enough to have a man fix it for her.
-This sage advice brought memories of my sister Donna and a trip we once took together.
+I recently heard a Southern Mama advise her daughter to take auto mechanics in school because every woman should know how to fix her own car, then she should look helpless enough to have a man fix it for her.
+This advice brought memories of my sister Donna and a trip we once took together.

 Then Donna got married.
 It’s tough to pinpoint exactly when and where things changed, but at the time we decided to drive to Western Pennsylvania for a visit with our parents, she was behind the wheel of a Volkswagen Beetle.
 A car with seats that felt as if they were made of cast iron; a car that chortled, choked, spit and sputtered before it finally came to life.
 The coolest chick in town was now driving a rattletrap on the verge of death.
 Instead of chrome edged skirts and a rocket-blast muffler, this car came with two kids in the back seat.
 But then who was I to complain, I was a city girl and didn’t even own a car.
 (No one in Manhattan owned a car, not because you couldn’t afford the car, but because you couldn’t afford the parking.)
 Anyway, I jump in and off we go…me, Donna, an assortment of tote bags, Little Charlie, her 4 year old son and Debbie who was two at the time.